Sam-M-Israel/pi-node-setup/README.md

-# pi-node-setup
-Setup script and instructions for a Tezos Node &amp; Bakery on Raspberry Pi
+# Tezos Node and Bakery setup for a Raspberry Pi

 Welcome!
+This is a SDK for setting up a Tezos Node and Bakery on a Raspberry Pi.

+First off, this SDK assumes that you already have a Raspberry Pi up and running with a 64-bit OS.
 To get started, you have to make the scripts you will run to be executable.
 That simply requires running ```sudo chmod u+x filename.sh```.